NetApp/trident/docs/dag/kubernetes/deploying_trident.rst

 1. Using ``tridentctl install`` to install Trident.

 2. Using the Trident Operator.
+You can deploy Trident Operator either manually or by using Helm.

 This mode of installing is the easiest way to install Trident and works for most environments that do not impose network restrictions.
 The